-Abstracts presented as part of the CNS Annual Meeting Scientific Program are comprised of four distinct abstract presentation formats: Oral Presentations, 3 min Mini-Podium Presentations, Printed Poster Presentations, and Digital Poster Presentations.
+Abstracts presented as part of the CNS Annual Meeting Scientific Program are comprised of four distinct abstract presentation formats: Oral Presentation, Mini Oral Poster, Printed Poster Presentation, and Digital Only.

 Final abstract presentation format will be at the discretion of the Scientific Program Committee.

-Mini-Podium Presentations are selected from highly ranked abstracts and will be presented as 3-minute podium presentations during the Interactive Multimedia Research Presentation Session.
+- Mini Oral Posters are selected from highly ranked abstracts and will be presented as 3-minute podium presentations during the Interactive Poster Presentation Session.
 Each is accompanied by a physical poster which is printed and hung by the CNS.

-Printed Poster Presentations are also selected from highly ranked abstracts and are printed and hung by the CNS.
-They are displayed during the Interactive Multimedia Research Presentation Session, during which poster judges will review the work and present awards.
-There is no podium presentation associated with a printed poster presentation, but authors are encouraged to attend the session to discuss their work with the audience informally.
+- Printed Posters are selected from highly ranked abstracts and are printed and hung by the CNS.
+They are displayed during the Interactive Poster Presentation Session, during which poster judges will review the work and present awards.
+There is no podium presentation associated with this format, but authors are encouraged to attend the session to discuss their work with the audience informally.

-Digital Posters are created in the CNS digital poster center and are displayed electronically on multiple screens in the CNS Xperience Lounge during open Exhibit Hall hours.
-Viewers can search by title, subject, or author to find a digital poster to view on the screen.
-There is no podium presentation associated with a digital poster presentation.
+- Digital Only will be created in the CNS Poster Site and will be displayed electronically on multiple screens in the CNS Xperience Lounge during open exhibit hall hours.
+There is no podium presentation associated with this format.

 How can I apply for an award?